-Payment Landscape in Japan
+Payment landscape in Japan

 Explore Japan's unique payment landscape, where tradition meets technology.
 From cash's enduring role to the rise of digital wallets like PayPay and Apple Pay, understand how Japan balances old and new financial practices.